-Here are some daily habits your kids can do that’ll not only make your life easier, but will teach responsibility and self-control at the same time.
+Here are some daily habits for kids they can do that’ll not only make your life easier, but will teach responsibility and self-control at the same time.

-If you are anything like me (Type A, fairly conservative, believer in hard work and grit) then you probably share a fear of mine…
+If you are anything like me then you probably share a fear of mine…

 The fear that we’re going to raise entitled kids.